 Learning from pain is our life-saving goal.
-So, we need to be careful not to step into someone’s life as a continual pattern or else we interrupt the “pain message” and interfere with the real change or healing that is needed. – Sharon Clark Pearson
+Therefore, we need to be careful not to step into someone’s life as a continual pattern or else we interrupt the “pain message” and interfere with the real change or healing that is needed.
+(Sharon Clark Pearson)

-As long as they are still breathing, there is still hope. – a dear friend who has over 25 years of sobriety
+As long as they are still breathing, there is still hope. (a dear friend with over 25 years of sobriety)

 Enjoy your life.
 Give yourself permission to laugh again.
 This may feel wrong.
 Take baby steps.
 Ask God to help you enjoy your spouse, your other children, your friends, hobbies . . . your life.
 You can.
 It’s ok.
 Don’t feel guilty about that.
 Make time to do what refreshes you.
 Rediscover your dreams.
 And go have fun!

 Say “I love you” often.
 As often as you have opportunity.
 They need to hear those words.
 Many hate themselves and feel unworthy of your love or of anything good.
 “I just want to be sure you know I will always love you, no matter what you have done or what has been done to you.”
-Even God still loves us when we are in rebellion.
+Even God still loved us when we were in rebellion.
 He died for us in that condition.
-(But be careful not to weaken your resolve and start over-helping again.
+However, be careful not to weaken your resolve and start over-helping again.
 But if you do, be easy on yourself.
 You’re doing the best you can.

 Show affection even if they don’t like it.
 Maybe it’s a back rub, your hand on their arm, or a hug.
 When you don’t know what to say, a hug says a lot.
-They may be pushing you away, but inside they may be crying out for the touch of someone who cares.
+They may push you away, but their heart may be crying out for the touch of someone who cares.
 If not you, then who?
 There may be no one else.

 Need help knowing what the love languages are?
-This is a great resource: The 5 Love Languages by Gary Chapman available from Amazon.
+This is a great resource: The 5 Love Languages by Gary Chapman.
 He wrote a book on this subject for couples and for parents of teens, The 5 Love Languages of Teenagers.
 His books are very helpful for understanding those special people in your life.